vikramlearning/blazorbootstrap/README.md

 <br>

-**NOTE:** We strongly recommend all BlazorBootstrap users migrate to version 2.x.x.
-[Read more...](https://docs.blazorbootstrap.com/blog/2024/02/25/upgrade-to-v2.0.0)
+**NOTE:** We strongly recommend all BlazorBootstrap users upgrade to version 4.0.0.
+[Read more...](https://docs.blazorbootstrap.com/blog/2025/12/01/upgrade-to-v4.0.0)

 ## Status